brooks-eco/scaling-framework/README.md

 ## This Framework

-The code uses spatial data sets (shapefiles or geopackages)  to construct a spatial hierarchies.
+The code uses spatial data sets (shapefiles or geopackages) and frames the spatial relationships between (e.g. smaller patches within larger regions).
-Data attached to the smallest scale features (the atomic building blocks) are then applied to larger scales (using spatial joins) and weighted averages.
+Data attached to the smallest scale features (the building blocks) are then applied to larger scales using spatial joins and weighted averages.
+Larger scales can then be aggregated up the chain to even larger scales - e.g. wetlands -> catchments -> whole river basin

 ### Metric aggregation

-Uses common weighting schemes that leverage the weighted mean formula
+Metric aggregation from small scales to larger scales leverages the `weighted mean formula` in different ways.

 ```[]
         Aggregated_Value = Σ(Metric_i × Weight_i) / Σ(Weight_i)